The 27 most beautiful sights and museums to visit in Maastricht

 A combination of fine food, art, culture, exhibitions and a beautiful city garden.
 This characterizes Huize Marres and makes a visit special.

-Look out in the beautiful spaces and let yourself be surprised by the vineyard.
+Look out in the beautiful spaces and be surprised by the vineyard.
 On weekends there are guided tours in the cool wine cellars.

-Learn about the influence of man on the landscape, plants and animals in the last 250,000 years.
-Located in an atmospheric part of Maastricht.
+Learn all about human influence on the landscape, plants and animals over the last 250,000 years.
+Located in an atmospheric piece of Maastricht.

 Check the source via the